Community (TV series): Streaming

+On April 1, 2020, the series became available to stream on Netflix worldwide.
+The show reached a wider audience on the platform, as shown by its entrance into Netflix's list of top 10 most popular shows in April 2020.
+From January to June 2023, the first period for which data was released, Netflix figures show that Community was watched for a cumulative 91.5 million hours on its platform.
+It left the platform on March 31, 2024, and moved to Peacock on April 1.

 On June 26, 2020, Netflix and Hulu removed the season 2 episode "Advanced Dungeons & Dragons" from their platforms due to controversial scenes with Chang playing a dark elf by wearing black make-up and a white wig, which was perceived as blackface.
 Several other live-action comedies had episodes featuring blackface removed as well.
 At the time, Harmon did not comment on the episode's removal.
 In a 2021 interview with The New York Times, Harmon remarked that "justifiably they're stripping it from the streaming archives because it's got a joke about blackface", but added that it "is probably the best episode of Community".
+The episode later returned to streaming following the series's move to Peacock.

 Soundtrack

 A soundtrack for the first season, titled Community (Music from the Original Television Series), was released on September 21, 2010 by Madison Gate Records.
-The track list includes the main title theme, "At Least It Was Here" by The 88; original songs and incidental music composed for the show (by series composer Ludwig Göransson); and several songs were performed by the characters (a mix of original compositions and covers).
+The track list includes the main title theme, "At Least It Was Here" by the 88; original songs and incidental music composed for the show (by series composer Ludwig Göransson); and several songs were performed by the characters (a mix of original compositions and covers).

 Track listing

 Other tracks

 Songs featured on the show that were not released on the soundtrack are available on composer Ludwig Göransson's official website.

-Throughout the series, Michael Haggins' song "Daybreak" can be heard.
+Throughout the series, Michael Haggins's song "Daybreak" can be heard.
 On several occasions the characters are humming the tune and sometimes it can be heard playing on the radio in the background.